-A student’s first year in college is often his or her first living away from home or sharing a room.
+For many students, their first year in college is often the first time they’ll live away from home or share a room.
 Students often bring particular items to campus based on personal preference.
-But keep in mind that your son or daughter can purchase or bring additional items from home after moving in.
+But keep in mind that your student can purchase or bring additional items from home after moving in.
 Remember that — along with packing the essentials — your student should be sure to bring a sense of self, a sense of purpose, and a sense of humor.

 What’s Provided in University Residence Halls

 University Residence Halls provide furniture which can be “lofted” or stacked to create more floor space.